 Capsaicin, the substance that give chilies their heat is well known to contain a neuropeptide associated with the inflammatory process.
 Chilli related alterations in plasma proteins have been reported in patients with autoinflammatory diseases such as rheumatoid and arthritis.

 Now you don’t have to be a scientist to work this one out.
-If you eat a dish loaded with hot chillies the heat from the capsaicin causes secretions, or in other words sweating and a runny nose, that help clear the nasal passage.
+If you eat a dish loaded with hot chillies the heat from the capsaicin causes secretions.
+In other words sweating and a runny nose, that help clear the nasal passage.

 Prostate Cancer